Jayanthmurala/SpotifyFrontend/README.md

 - **Postman Collections**: Available for testing all API endpoints.
 - **Dummy Data**: Auto-seeded for demo purposes.
-- **Recommendation**: Share Postman collections via a public link or include a JSON file in the repository.

 ---

 ## 🛡️ Security Notes